kyma-project/kyma/docs/application-connector/docs/02-03-proxy-service.md

 - `X-Forwarded-Host`
 - `X-Forwarded-Client-Cert`

-In addition, the header `User-Agent` is set to empty value if it is not given in the call.
-It will prevent setting it to the default value.
+In addition, the `User-Agent` header is set to an empty value not specified in the call, which prevents from setting the default value.